kubernetes/kubernetes/docs/proposals/job.md

 }
 ```

-`JobStatus` structure is defined to contain informations about pods executing
+`JobStatus` structure is defined to contain information about pods executing
 specified job.
 The structure holds information about pods currently executing
 the job.